VPASEC logo

 Using ALLARM protocols monitoring now centers around testing for conductance and total dissolved solids on a weekly basis.
 Flow measurements and visual (observational) monitoring are also done.

 The fracking fluid that returns to the surface during and after drilling is known to contain large amounts of chlorides, sodium, sulfates, metals (such as barium, iron, manganese, arsenic, strontium, lead, cadmium, chromium and aluminum), naturally occurring radioactive materials (such as uranium, radium, and radon), methane and bacteria.
-Most of these substances can be simply detected by testing waters conductivity and total dissolved solids (TDS).

 After baseline values have been established an increase of three times normal conductivity could be an indicator of flowback contamination.
 In such instances DEP is notified and a water sample is sent to a certified laboratory to be tested for barium and strontium.
 A positive test for barium and strontium is proof that flowback contamination is occurring.